Beinfaith1/Free-room-booking-system/README.md

-# Free Room Management System
+# Free Class Room Management System

 A full-stack web application that allows university students and staff to browse, reserve, and manage classroom bookings in real time.
 Built as a group project at Unity University.